 Ignore the fact that the children have finished the chocolate from all 24 windows of the Advent calendar by December 6th.
 Also ignore the fact that they are eating chocolate santas and remnants of a gingerbread house at 5am on Christmas morning.
 Purchase four times the amount of alcohol you think you might consume over the season, plus two extra bottles of port and three bottles of Baileys.
 Start drinking as soon as the temperature drops.

 The ultimate survival tip: Wangle an invite to someone else’s house for Christmas dinner.
-Bring a bottle.
+And bring a bottle.